-However, the negotiated settlement was an aggregate settlement on behalf of the Mississippi, Washington D.C. and Virginia plaintiffs in amount of \$73,500,000.
-As the rules implicate and seek to protect, such a settlement dilutes the Williamson sole fiduciary obligation to the Waggoners and spreads it among the group of plaintiffs.
-In such a situation Williamson has bound to disclose to the Waggoners "the existence and nature of all the claims . . . involved and of participation of each person in the settlement" to enable them to make an informed decision as to whether to participate in the settlement.22 Specifically and completely unbeknownst to the Waggoners, Williamson and Miller23:
+However, the April 24, 2001 AHP settlement agreement specifies an aggregate settlement in the amount of \$73,500,000 on the behalf of the Mississippi, Washington D.C. and Virginia plaintiffs in the Annette Williams litigation.
+In order to prevent a lawyer from compromising the duty of loyalty he owes on an undivided basis to his clients, Rule 1.8(g) and the April 24, 2001 AHP settlement agreement required Williamson and Miller to disclose to the Waggoners "the existence and nature of all the claims . . . involved and of participation of each person in the settlement" so that the Waggoners could make an informed decision as to whether to participate in the settlement.
+Specifically and completely unbeknownst to the Waggoners, Williamson and Miller: 121

-- A. allocated \$2,507,468.12 to plaintiff W3 even though W3 was found to have no injury; - B. increased the settlement of W17 from \$2,100,000 to \$2,985,000 based only on the threats by W17 to withdraw from, and therefore kill, the settlement; - C. allocated \$1,000,000 to W91 even though W91 had not taken Phen-Fen and did not have any related injuries; - D. allocated \$1,103,286 more to W89 than to the Waggoners even though Respondent Miller knew and has admitted that Barthel Waggoner's injuries were as or more severe than W89's injuries, a proposition made more disturbing because, under the fee sharing agreement with Williamson, Respondent Miller received a 30% greater fee from W89 than from the Waggoners.
+- A. allocated \$2,507,468.12 to plaintiff W3 even though W3 was found to have no injury;122 - B. increased the settlement of W17 from \$2,100,000 to \$2,985,000 based only on the threats by W17 to withdraw from, and therefore kill, the settlement;123 - C. allocated \$1,000,000 to W91 even though W91 had not taken Phen-Fen and did not have any related injuries;124